 This will also sometimes give you the option to travel from a regional airport if you prefer.

 Ground Transport We travel by comfortable minibus with air-conditioning and experienced local driver.

 At Los Tarrales, an early start is essential in order to be at the right spot at first light to look for Highland Guan.
-We'll plan to leave the lodge 30 minutes before sunrise and use two 4x4 vehicles to cover the nearly 2 miles (15-20 mins) drive into the reserve.
-After seeing the guans, we'll drive back down again, this time stopping along the way to enjoy some more birding.
+We plan to leave the lodge about 30 minutes before sunrise and use two 4x4 vehicles to cover the nearly 2 miles (15-20 mins) drive into the reserve.
+After hopefully seeing the guans, we will drive back down again, this time stopping along the way to enjoy some more birding.

 View a gallery of images for this tour below, click on an image to view as full size with caption